 Since 1985, Connecticut’s only Ronald McDonald House has provided over 10,000 families with a “home away from home”, 24/7, 365 days each year.
 The House provides families the ability to stay together while their child receives innovative medical care at Yale-New Haven Children’s Hospital (YNHCH).
 Children and families live at Ronald McDonald House for as long as medically necessary.
 Many children who stay at Ronald McDonald House come for treatments not available anywhere else in Connecticut or their local community.
 Ronald McDonald Houses are built on the simple idea that nothing else should matter when a family is focused on their child.

-Q. Why are you building a new Ronald McDonald House?
+Q. Why did you buildi a new Ronald McDonald House?

 A. We are committed to serving all children and their families with life-threatening illnesses or injuries.
-Our current 12 bedroom House at 501 George Street, New Haven is not large enough to meet the growing demand and future needs of children and families being treated and recovering from the innovative and specialized care that they will be receiving at Yale-New Haven Children’s Hospital (YNHCH).
-The new House will allow us to more than double the number of families served.
-The larger state-of-the-art Ronald McDonald House will be just steps away from the Yale-New Haven Children’s Hospital and will serve as a critical link to help families undergoing specialized medical treatments at YNHCH.
+Our previous 12 bedroom House at 501 George Street, New Haven was not large enough to meet the growing demand and future needs of children and families being treated and recovering from the innovative and specialized care that they will be receiving at Yale-New Haven Children’s Hospital (YNHCH).
+The new House allows us to more than double the number of families served.
+The larger state-of-the-art Ronald McDonald House is just steps away from the Yale-New Haven Children’s Hospital and serves as a critical link to help families undergoing specialized medical treatments at YNHCH.

 Q. What will the new house provide?

-A. A larger state-of-the-art Ronald McDonald House will be just steps away from the Yale-New Haven Children’s Hospital serving the growing needs of families with children undergoing critical, specialized medical treatment at YNHCH with:
+A. A larger state-of-the-art Ronald McDonald House is just steps away from the Yale-New Haven Children’s Hospital serving the growing needs of families with children undergoing critical, specialized medical treatment at YNHCH with: